30 Fun St. Patrick's Day Trivia Questions & Answers

 9. What St. Patrick's Day parade is the largest in the USA?

-Answer: New York's St. Patrick's day Parade is teh largest civilian parade in the US, with Boston a close second.
+Answer: New York's St. Patrick's day Parade is the largest civilian parade in the US, with Boston a close second.

 10. When did Chicago start the tradition of turning the Chicago River green for St. Patrick's Day?